k4connect/rrule/README.md

 considered the first recurrence instance, as documented in the RFC.

 `timezone`
-If given, it must be a string that will be used when no `TIMZONE` property is found in the parsed string.
+If given, it must be a string that will be used when no `TIMEZONE` property is found in the parsed string.
 If it is not given, and the property is not found, `'UTC'` will be used by default.